Kendriya Vidyalaya Maharajganj: School Session

 The school year is from April to March.
 Days are divided into eight-periods with summer and winter timings.
 The order in which the classes meet varies from day to day.

 Student council

 The Student Council is a body of student representatives, headed by the School Captain.
 It is made up of the captains of the teams and representatives from other co-curricular activities along with elected and nominated students of each class from grade VI through X. Parliamentary procedure is used at meetings and the main purpose of this group is to assist the Principal, staff, and students in fulfilling their responsibilities.
-The student members help maintain order in the school during the Assembly and breaks, in between classes, and also on important occasions like the Annual Day.
+The student members help maintain order in the school during the Assembly and breaks, in between classes, and also on days of important school events.